-This new method is particularly useful in the lowest mass range where there are significant differences between the LR and HR simulations.
-This is due to the large amount of unresolved properties for low-mass haloes in the LR simulation.
-We have tested that our method and the conclusions above are robust against different definitions of halo mass (\autoref{sec:alternatemass}).
-Our algorithm can also be applied after improving the halo mass function using different machine learning algorithms, such as random forest.
-However this improvement provides very small changes to the halo mass, that cannot improve the unresolved properties of haloes, at least for the case under study (\autoref{sec:improve_mass}).
+This new method is particularly useful in the lowest mass range, where there are significant differences between LR and HR simulations.
+This is due to the large amount of unresolved properties for low-mass haloes in LR simulations.
+We have verified that our method and the conclusions above are robust against different definitions of halo mass (Appendix \ref{sec:alternatemass}).
+Our algorithm can also be applied after improving the halo mass function using different ML algorithms, such as random forest.
+However, this improvement provides very small changes to the halo mass that do not improve the unresolved properties of haloes, at least for the case under study (Appendix \ref{sec:improve_mass}).

 The clustering of model galaxies can be affected by that of their host haloes.
-We have studied this by generating catalogues of galaxies with a halo occupation distribution (HOD) model, including assembly bias.
-We have produced catalogues of central galaxies based on the HR, LR and LR$+$\hs haloes.
-We focus on central galaxies to be able to limit the free parameters of the HOD model.
-We have used two extreme HOD models, one with a positive assembly bias, {\it +ve AB}, and an other with a negative one, {\it -ve AB} (see \autoref{eq:gab}).
-Studying the power spectrum of the six galaxy catalogues we conclude the following: \begin{itemize} \item The galaxy assembly bias is directly affected by the halo assembly bias.
-The power spectrum is up to $50$-20\% (depending on the k mode) different between the {\it +ve AB} and {\it -ve AB} galaxy catalogues (\autoref{fig:galaxyps}).
-This difference in clustering occurs despite having similar average occupancies with halo mass (\autoref{fig:hod}). \item \hs improves the central galaxy power spectrum with respect to the HR catalogue (for $k<0.6 h^{-1} Mpc $), by going from a $15$\% difference with the LR catalgoue to a $5$\% difference for the LR$+$\hs (\autoref{fig:galaxyps}). \end{itemize}
+We studied this by generating catalogues of galaxies with an HOD model that includes AB.
+We generated catalogues of central galaxies based on the HR, LR, and LR$+$\hs haloes.
+We focused on central galaxies to be able to limit the free parameters of the HOD model.
+We used two extreme HOD models, one with a positive AB, {+ve AB}, and another with a negative one, {-ve AB} (see Eq. \ref{eq:gab}).
+After studying the power spectrum of the six galaxy catalogues, we conclude the following: \begin{itemize} \item The galaxy AB is directly affected by the halo AB.
+The power spectrum differs by $20$-50\% (depending on the k mode) between the {\it +ve AB} and {-ve AB} galaxy catalogues (Fig. \ref{fig:galaxyps}).
+This difference in clustering occurs despite the similar average occupancies with halo mass (Fig. \ref{fig:hod}). \item \hs improves the central galaxy power spectrum with respect to the HR catalogue (for $k<0.6 h^{-1} Mpc $): from a $15$\% difference with the LR catalogue to a $5$\% difference for the LR$+$\hs (Fig. \ref{fig:galaxyps}). \end{itemize}